ahmedsmae/books-overflow/README.md

-Books Overflow Web Application
+# Books Overflow Web Application

+A Web application to share, sell and buy all kinds of books based on it's location

 ## Available Scripts

 In the project directory, you can run:

-### `npm run play`

-Launches play.js root file for the purpose of texting specific code only (not related to the code base)

 ### `npm run client`